 Fall: “Manuscript Conception and the Expanded View”

 Many developing writers find that what they need the most is the consistent presence of a mentor or coach to guide them on their individual paths.
 Our program’s sequence of mentoring sessions fills this need.
-Throughout 2021, each poet will meet regularly with Jay Deshpande to discuss their work, questions and concerns.
+Throughout 2022, each poet will meet regularly with Jay Deshpande to discuss their work, questions and concerns.
 These meetings will provide sustained one-on-one guidance, including individualized writing prompts and reading suggestions.

 Mentorship will begin in January when each student will meet with Deshpande for an entrance interview, during which the two will work collaboratively to plan goals for the year.
-Then, between the three core workshops, students will conference with Deshpande every three weeks to discuss their writing progress and to focus on specific avenues for development.
+Then, between the three core workshops, students will conference with Deshpande every three weeks to discuss their writing progress and focus on specific avenues for development.
 At the end of the year, students will meet with Deshpande for an exit interview, to assess their development and plan concretely for the future.

-Craft Lab #1 (March): Prosody and Its Decolonization
+Core Craft Lab #1 (March): Prosody and Its Decolonization

 A poet needs to be various.
 It’s essential to learn a variety of approaches to poetry from a variety of teachers and peers.
 Only through this process can a writer come to recognize their own voice, determine what they need and make the most of cross-fertilization.
 To this end, our students will have the opportunity to take three elective workshops with other Brooklyn Poets faculty throughout the year, alongside the three core workshops with Deshpande.
 This will allow them to develop mastery in subject areas beyond the core curriculum of the program and to further customize their learning experience depending on their individual interests.
-It will also give students the chance to test and complicate what they’ve learned in the company of other writers with diverse experiences outside their core cohort.
+It will also give students the chance to challenge and complicate what they’ve learned in the company of other writers with diverse experiences outside their core cohort.

 Jay Deshpande is the author of Love the Stranger (YesYes Books, 2015), named one of the top debuts of 2015 by Poets & Writers, and the chapbooks The Rest of the Body (YesYes Books, 2017) and The Umbrian Sonnets (PANK Books, 2020).
 A 2018–20 Stegner Fellow at Stanford University and the winner of the Scotti Merrill Memorial Award and Narrative‘s Annual Poetry Contest, he has also received fellowships from Kundiman, Civitella Ranieri, and the Constance Saltonstall Foundation for the Arts.
 His poems have appeared in the American Poetry Review, New Republic and New England Review, among many other places.
 He is an advisory editor for Northwest Review and writes criticism for Guernica, Pleiades, Kenyon Review and Boston Review.
 He holds a BA in English from Harvard and an MFA in creative writing from Columbia University and has taught workshops for Poets House, the Academy of American Poets and Columbia’s MFA program.
-Deshpande started teaching for Brooklyn Poets in 2017, quickly becoming one of our most popular teachers and selling out all fourteen of his workshops and mentorship courses since that time.
+Deshpande started teaching for Brooklyn Poets in 2017, quickly becoming one of our most popular teachers and selling out all of his workshops and mentorship courses since that time.
 He is our most sought-after mentor on the Bridge.